nedludd/aquamacs-emacs-starter-kit/README.markdown

 Like Walter, I've also never been a Textmate user, so I don't include textmate mode or other the textmate keybindings that may smooth the transition for those that are coming form Textmate.
 Check out topfunky's for lots of that stuff.
 Feel free to fork and add them to your fork.

 However, I do occasionally include useful features (snippets, etc.) that originated from Textmate.
 Again, fork and add if you have some.

+Up until recently I was a Vim user, but [Emacs can be Vim](http://www.sanityinc.com/articles/vim-vs-emacs) - Thank you for enlightening me, Steve Purcell!
+This is the article that persuaded me to switch from MacVim to Aquamacs and cross the dreaded Vim/Emacs divide.
+I will be adding features to make Aquamacs more friendly to converts from Vim such as myself.

 ## ELPA packages that will be downloaded